kubernetes-study-guide/Kubernetes-Study-Guide/25_StorageClass/README.md

 ## Disabling Dynamic Provisioning

-If you want your PVC to only use pre-provisioned PVs, and not use any storage classed, then you do that by setting storageClassName to an empty string:
+If you want your PVC to only use pre-provisioned PVs, and not use the default storage class, then you do that by setting storageClassName to an empty string:

 ```yaml
 ---